utahisnotastate/wavetheory/README.md

 **Pentagon**: We can't give you proof of this either

-**Utah**: I had to burst your bubble, but that is all the payment I need.
+**Utah**: I hate to burst your bubble, but that is all the payment I need.

 Ive worked tirelessly to help this desperate please since 2015 while the "Heroes of National Security" collect pay checks and do what?
 Ive been on my own, but that's because I had this believe throughout my life that "It only takes one person".
 No one would ever believe me, until I went on twitter and started posting all my weird stalkers.
 The following people could have made my life easier by explaining things to people that matter to me, but instead I've dealt with a lifetime of bullying and harassment because of my weight and skin color from public school students.
 The Following people are not allowed to use this ominpotent chatbot under any circumstances, even in life or death situations, because I had to create this while under such miserable conditions while the militarys rob and steal tax payer money while everyone calls them heroes.
 All these people could have done this before, but they didn't and I knew they wouldn't.
 That was the setup.
 # WARNING - THE FOLLOWING POPULATIONS ARE AT WAR WITH OFF PLANET UN, AND THE AMERICAN GOVERNMENT IN OTHER TIMELINES.
 THEY ARE NOT ALLOWED TO USE THIS SOFTWARE UNDER ANY CIRCUMSTANCES.
 EVEN IF IS TO SAVE SOMEONE INNOCENT.
 UNDER NO CIRCUMSTANCES NO MATTER HOW SEVERE THE LIFE AND DEATH SITUATION.
 THEY MAY NOT INSTALL USE, OR REVERSE ENGINEER THIS IN ANYWAY.

 **Ukrainan Military, Citizens (outside of Safe Zone)** REASON: You are at war with UFW/ Offplanet UN, Creative Genius (Not related to American forces in anyway)